Illustration comparing ectomorph, mesomorph, and endomorph body types for weight loss

 Understanding your body type isn't about making excuses or accepting limitations.
 It's about working smarter:

-• Endomorphs: who follow an ectomorph-style programme (high carb, minimal cardio) will struggle unnecessarily
+• Endomorphs who follow an ectomorph-style program (high carb, minimal cardio) will struggle unnecessarily

 Realistic Expectations by Body Type